frenck/spook/documentation/integrations/recorder.md

 title: Recorder
 subtitle: Records all the spooky things that happen in your home.
 thumbnail: ../images/integrations/recorder/example.png
-description: Spook enhances the recorder integration, by adding a service that allows to import data into the recorder.
+description: Spook enhances the recorder integration, by adding an action that allows to import data into the recorder.
 date: 2023-08-09T21:29:00+02:00
 ---